hmxmilohax/Rock-Band-4-Deluxe/README.md

 To update RB4DX, first delete the `ps4` folder in the `/data/GoldHEN/RB4DX/` folder on your ps4, then follow the steps above again.

 If the plugin is not loading, you may need to change the file permissions of the plugin to allow it to run.
 This can be done with the PS4/GoldHen Cheats Manager, in the settings there is a button labelled `Set file permissions for Plugins`, pressing this should make the plugin load correctly.

+If the plugin is loading, but no dx modifications are showing up, then you may need to change the permissions of the RB4DX folder on the PS4, or retransfer the RB4DX folder entirely.

 ### Optional Additions